moneil/OSCELOT-DSKTOOL-for-HEROKU/chost/README.md

 6. Update wsgi.py file as the cpanel overwrites it with its own data

-7. Go to virtual env: run the command dispalyed at the top in the terminal (exmpl: source /home/dsktooltest/virtualenv/dsktool/3.8/bin/activate && cd /home/dsktooltest/dsktool)
+7. Go to virtual env: run in the terminal the command dispalyed at the top (example: source /home/dsktooltest/virtualenv/dsktool/3.8/bin/activate && cd /home/dsktooltest/dsktool)

 8. Run: pip install --no-cache-dir -r requirements.txt